Hi, my name is Matt Siltala, and I HATE writing.

 At what point will you have 100 plays per episode?
 1,000?
 5,000?
 10,000?

 Where is your site or do you not want a website?

 What factors can impact your podcasting planning and schedule?

 Dave and I wanted to be very general in the Digital Marketing space.
 We wanted to be able to have both HIGH and LOW-level conversations about topics, but we always want to keep in mind the “mom and pop” types out there listening.
-We never wanted to create a podcast for our peers; we wanted to create a podcast for the types of people that listen to our peers.
+We never wanted to create a show for our peers; we wanted to create a podcast for the types of people that listen to our peers.